owenwilderfox/JobPlacementDashboard/README.md

 # Job Placement Dashboard Retrospective
 ## Introduction
-For my live project, I worked on a MVC program in C# for the Job Placement department.
+For my two-week live project, I worked on a C# MVC program using the Code-First Entity Framework for the Job Placement department.
 This project gave me invaluable experience working as a team, both in-person and remotely, and researching unfamiliar skills.
 I also had the opportunity to take on new challenges as a junior developer and how to be both flexible and curious when approaching the debugging process.

 ## Front-End Stories
 ### Style Changes to Navbar